JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 Your CPUs will not be over-subscribed with threads.
 This property is crucial for a high-level language where a lot of work is done by library functions.
-You need to be free to write whatever code you need --- including parallel code --- without worrying about how the libraries it calls are implemented.
-(*in the future we plan to extend this to C libraries such as BLAS, currently it only applies to Julia code)
+You need to be free to write whatever code you need---including parallel code--- without worrying about how the libraries it calls are implemented (currently only for Julia code, but in the future we plan to extend this to native libraries such as BLAS).

-This is, in fact, the reason we are excited about this announcement: from this point on, multi-core parallelism is unleashed over the entire Julia package ecosystem.
+This is, in fact, the main reason we are excited about this announcement: from this point on, multi-core parallelism is unleashed over the entire Julia package ecosystem.

 ## Some history

 One of the most surprising aspects of this new feature is just how long it has been in the works.
-From the very beginning --- prior even to the 0.1 release --- Julia has had the `Task` type providing symmetric coroutines, which we've used for event-based I/O.
+From the very beginning---prior even to the 0.1 release---Julia has had the `Task` type providing symmetric coroutines, which we've used for event-based I/O.
-So we have always had a unit of *concurrency* (independent streams of execution) in the language, it just wasn't *parallel* (simultaneous)
-(simultaneous streams of execution) yet.
+So we have always had a unit of *concurrency* (independent streams of execution) in the language, it just wasn't *parallel* (simultaneous streams of execution) yet.
-We knew we needed parallelism though, so in 2014 (roughly the version 0.3 timeframe) we set about the long process of making all of our code thread-safe.
+We knew we needed thread-based parallelism though, so in 2014 (roughly the version 0.3 timeframe) we set about the long process of making all of our code thread-safe.
 Yichao Yu put in some particularly impressive work on the garbage collector and thread-local-storage performance. handling.